William-165EGP/CIH_virus_explanation/readme.md

 * This function is to modify the IDT
 * We'll need to get ring 0 priviledge
 * The procedure explanation
-  1. Line 207 push eax to allocate 4 bytes onto stack
+  1. Line 207 push eax to preserve 4 bytes onto stack
   2. Line 208 sidt [esp-02h]
     * sidt instruction writes 6 bytes (2 bytes length + 4 bytes address) from IDT
     * Write the length at esp-2, cause we don't care about that